-Librarians are a good source for advice and assistance on how to search.
-Professional academic and public librarians (not library assistants and others who work for a library) are expert researchers, in addition to having a good idea of what's in their library's collection and how to find relevant resources on obscure or difficult topics.
+However, if you need help, librarians are a good source for advice and assistance on how to search.

+Professional academic and public librarians (not library assistants and others who work for a library) are expert researchers; they have a good idea of what's in their library's collection and how to find relevant resources on obscure or difficult topics.

-3. Digital Sources and Academic Libraries
+2. Digital Sources and Academic Libraries